 My experience in marketing isn’t typical.
-Now that I think about it, my education, as well as career path, have been anything but typical.
+Now that I think about it, my education, as well as a career path, have been anything but typical.
 I switched majors seven times in college.
 That’s right – seven.
 I lost track of my credit hours after they exceeded 160.
-After earning my BA in Communications, I didn’t visit the “Accounts Tab” on my University’s website due the the nauseating feeling in my gut, resulting from the flood of “I can’t believe I wasted all of this money” mental spewage being sent throughout my brain.
+After earning my BA in Communications, I didn’t visit the “Accounts Tab” on my University’s website due to the nauseating feeling in my gut, resulting from the flood of “I can’t believe I wasted all of this money” mental sewage being sent throughout my brain.
 As a Freshman, my major was “Undecided;” I later test drove International Studies, Education, English, German, and Public Relations to no avail.
 In my mind, it all equaled up to a big, fat, useless waste of money.

 That is until I began working in “the real world.”

 Marketing is a career where one wears many hats – the more hats you wear, the stronger candidate you are for a career in marketing or a related communications field.
 Surprisingly, another hat I acquired over the years was makeup artistry.
 I started a small business, and this is when I really got to “know” marketing – and was finally able to look at the accounts page with less disdain.

 The makeup artistry business in areas that don’t have a fashion industry vastly varies from markets such as New York or California.
 Most makeup artists’ bread and butter for small markets consist of Bridal work.
 This means on-location artistry.
 On top of the small market being unique (I’ll just keep the term polite for now), the competition is fierce.
 The only way to succeed in my type of market is to live, breathe, and eat marketing.